 Cold Brew Coffee and Iced Dulce de Leche Latte recipes

-Cold brew coffee without any special equipment, plus how to make an iced dulce de leche latte with it.
+A method to make cold brew coffee without any special equipment, plus how to make an iced dulce de leche latte with it.

 Iced Dulce de Leche Latte